jimz011/homekit-infused/docs/installation.md

 ##### Advice
 - Install Home Assistant or create a backup of your current setup.
 I will advise you to install this on a clean Home Assistant install, though it is not a requirement.
 - Add all your known devices to Home Assistant (if integrations are available the prefered way would be to use that instead of putting it in manually.
 - Create person entities in the UI go to configuration>persons and create all the persons in your house.
 Add the device_trackers you have to the person entities via the dropdown menu.
 Also add an entity_picture to the entities, you can do this when creating the persons.
+You MUST do this before installing HKI!!!!!
+If you don't you the top right button will NOT appear.
+You should create a person with the same name as the user, use a first name ONLY!

 ##### Requirements
 - Create a secrets.yaml file in the root of your HA installation if you do not have it already.
 Add the following line on any line within that file `alarm_code: 123456`.
 You can change the code to whatever number you want.
 DO NOT SKIP THIS PART or HKI will fail to start.